Barrier Integral Control for Global Asymptotic Tracking of Uncertain Nonlinear Systems under State and Input Constraints: Introduction

-\textbf{Related work}: Most adaptive-control approaches that consider systems with uncertain nonlinear dynamics either establish ``practical" stability results and/or adopt limiting assumptions on the dynamics.
-The first category entails convergence of the control error to a residual set around zero \cite{gutierrez2023interval,ge2002adaptive,chen2008robust,wen2011robust}; the size of that set usually depends on the dynamics of the system \cite{gutierrez2023interval,chen2008robust} or residual errors of dynamic-approximation schemes \cite{ge2002adaptive} and its shrinkage requires selection of excessively large gains.
-Asymptotic stability results are achieved at the cost of adopting limiting assumptions on the system dynamics.
-Such assumptions include known parts of the dynamic terms \cite{patil2021exponential}, linear parametrizations of the dynamics, where the uncertainty is restricted to constant or bounded time-varying terms \cite{zhang2024global,ghosh2023adaptive,zhao2021adaptive,chen2020adaptive,xian2017continuous,wang2014stabilization,zhang2024global}, bounded drift terms that are compensated by control-gain tuning \cite{zhang2015continuous,patil2022adaptive,vacchini2023design}, growth conditions \cite{li2023prescribed}, or a priori available data \cite{verginis2023non}.
-Similarly, works that establish regulation/tracking in finite, \textit{prescribed} time for systems with uncertain dynamics still require linear parametrization of the dynamic terms with known structure \cite{song2023prescribed}.
-The proposed BRIC algorithm establishes asymptotic regulation guarantees from \textit{all} initial conditions without adopting global-boundedness or growth conditions for the unknown dynamic terms.
+Adaptive control methods are widely used to tackle systems with uncertain nonlinear dynamics, establishing however only ``practical" stability results and/or adopting limiting assumptions.
+The first category entails convergence of the control error to a residual set around zero \cite{gutierrez2023interval,ge2002adaptive}; the size of that set usually depends on the dynamics of the system \cite{gutierrez2023interval} or residual errors of dynamic-approximation schemes \cite{ge2002adaptive} and its shrinkage requires selection of excessively large gains. {On the other hand, robust integral control constitutes a notable class of adaptive methods that has focused on the asymptotic regulation of uncertain systems and motivates the results of this paper.
+However, such asymptotic results are typically achieved at the cost of adopting limiting assumptions on the system dynamics.
+These assumptions include globally Lipschitz conditions, knowledge of upper bounding functions/constants of the dynamic terms \cite{xudong1999asymptotic,khalil2002universal,yu2012robust,aguilar2014nonlinear,psillakis2016integrator,taleb2015adaptive,jiang2001robust,patre2006asymptotic,zhao2025beyond}, vanishing drift terms at the desired setpoint \cite{yu2012robust,li2018control,zhang2019adaptive}, SISO systems \cite{jiang2001robust,psillakis2016integrator,aguilar2014nonlinear}, and/or unit control-input matrices \cite{jiang2001robust}.} Similarly, previous works that guarantee asymptotic or finite-time trajectory tracking consider known parts of the dynamic terms \cite{patil2021exponential}, linear parametrizations of the dynamics, where the uncertainty is restricted to constant or bounded time-varying terms \cite{zhang2024global,zhao2021adaptive,xian2017continuous,song2023prescribed}, bounded drift terms that are compensated by control-gain tuning \cite{patil2022adaptive,patre2006asymptotic}, or a priori available data \cite{verginis2023non}.